HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

   sql_file="lighthouse_preload.sql"
 ) }}

-Running Lighthouse's "[Preload key requests](https://web.dev/uses-rel-preload/)" audit resulted in 84.6% of pages passing the test, which is an astonishing result.
+Running Lighthouse's "[Preload key requests](https://web.dev/uses-rel-preload/)" audit resulted in 84.6% of pages passing the test.
 If you are looking to use `preload` for the first time, remember, fonts and critical scripts are a good place to start.

-{# TODO(authors) - revisit this sentence - Ref https://github.com/HTTPArchive/almanac.httparchive.org/pull/1587#discussion_r532291496 #}
+{# TODO(authors/reviewers) - revisit this sentence - Ref https://github.com/HTTPArchive/almanac.httparchive.org/pull/1587#discussion_r532291496 #}

 ### Native Lazy Loading